manni8436/MS2-Project/README.md

 * I want the site to be easy to understand on how to navigate throughout the site.
 * I want the instructions to be clear, understandable and easily read.
-* I want the first time user to be able to understand how to play quickly as not to get frustrated.
+* I want the first time user to be able to understand how to play quickly so as not to get frustrated.

 ## DESIGN